Mahmoudkhaled225/Ecommerce/README.md

 3. **Cart Management**: The application allows users to add items to their cart and clear the cart once an order has been placed.

-4. **Email andSMS Notifications**: The application sends email and SMS notifications to users when they place an order.
+4. **Email and SMS Notifications**: The application sends email and SMS notifications to users when they place an order.
 The application also sends email notifications to users when their order status changes.

 5. **Authentication and Authorization**: The application supports user registration and login.
 Users can also reset their password and using Policy-based authorization, users can be restricted from accessing certain resources.